allwefantasy/BYZER-RETRIEVAL/README.md

 ## Introduction

 Byzer-retrieval is a distributed retrieval system which designed as a backend for LLM RAG (Retrieval Augmented Generation).
-The system supports both BM25 retrieval algorithm and vector retrieval algorithm, you can also use both of them at the same time and get a fusion score for each document.
+The system supports both full-text search and vector retrieval algorithm, you can also use both of them at the same time and get a fusion score for each document.

+This project is implemented based on Lucene + Ray which use Lucene to build the inverted index/vector index and use Ray to build the distributed system.

-In contrast to the traditional way, there is no need to deploy so many systems e.g. the Elasticsearch or Milvus, and reduce the cost of deployment and maintenance.
+In contrast to the traditional way,there is no need to deploy so many systems e.g. the Elasticsearch or Milvus, and reduce the cost of deployment and maintenance.
 You can reuse the cluster which is used for training/serving the LLM model because Byzer-retrieval use CPU/Memory(LLM using GPU/GPU Memory) which will make full use of the resources.

-This project is implemented based on Lucene + Ray which use Lucene to build the inverted index/vector index and use Ray to build the distributed system.
 Notice that this project requires JDK 21 or higher, because the new features of JDK 21 e.g. vector API and foreign memory will bring a great performance improvement to the system.
 We also introduce the virtual threads in Java to improve the concurrency performance of cluster.

 ## Versions